Scientific English and the history of civilization: how to spend a weekend in new York city (may 22-24)

 Where: Online

-More info: This course is intended for professionals who work with literature in a foreign language to conduct research in the field of engineering.
-It covers the main grammatical phenomena, and proposes an algorithm for the efficient development of the skills of reading and listening in General, social and professional context at level A2-B1.
+More info: This course is intended for professionals working with literature in a foreign language to conduct research in the field of engineering.
+It covers the main grammatical phenomena, and proposes an algorithm for the efficient development of the skills of reading and listening in the overall social and professional context at level A2-B1.
 Upon completion of this course, students will feel more confident in understanding written and spoken language in English.

 Cost: Free